rjshade/robbieandkai.com/rsvp/index.md

 Special diet requirement in an additional box for people to comment

-When refreshed, return with a comment saying we look forward see you there!
+When refreshed, return with a comment saying RSVP is successful and we look forward seeing them there!